Everything You Need to Know About Carbohydrates

 2. Avoid refined carbohydrates

 In a grain, there are three components.
-The bran is the outermost layer and it has fibre and is a good source of vitamins.
+The bran is the outermost layer; it has fibre and is a good source of vitamins.
 The germ lies at the base of the kernel and is the plant embryo.
-It is also rich in fibre as well as vitamins E, B, B6, and protein.
-Lastly, there is the endosperm, which is primarily starch and also contains a bit of protein and vitamins.
+It is also rich in fibre as well as vitamin E and lots of Vitamin Bs including B6.
+Lastly, there is the endosperm, which is primarily starch and also